bonelem0510-netizen/Mark-Evaluation-2.0/README.md

 # Mark-Evaluation-2.0
-This is my mark evaluation where I am using the decision logic structure, if then else statement to evaluate marks entered by the user
+This is my mark evaluation where I am using the decision logic structure, if then else statement to evaluate marks entered by the user add anything regarding the application and how to use it